Here’s all about the shelf life and storage of almond butter. Learn how long almond butter lasts and when it goes bad.

 Related: Do Almonds Expire?

 Last, homemade almond butter.
-Since you don’t pasteurize it, storing it at room temperature isn’t an option.
+Since you don’t pasteurize it, storing it at room temperature isn’t a good idea.
 You should store it in the fridge, where it keeps for about two weeks.
 If you need more time, consider freezing it.